 There are many risks of underage drinking, but parents, friends, and other people in a young person’s life can make a difference, especially if they are able to recognize the warning signs.

-Although some may be fairly obvious, especially catching someone drunk, some signs of problem drinking are less obvious.
+Although some may be fairly obvious, especially catching someone drunk, some signs of problem drinking are less visible.

 Changes in Behavior or Academic Performance